Learn Swift for C++ Developers

 Enums

-in C++ with a notable difference, Swift enum cases can contain associated values.
-In the following example, the case
+An enum in Swift is similar to an enum in C++ with a notable difference, Swift enum cases can contain associated values.
+In the following example, the case stopped(Error) contains an associated value of type Error.
+In the switch statement, case .stopped(let error) maps the associated value to the variable error in the case clause.

 There is no direct equivalent in C++ for associated enum values.